 As powerful as Circles are, Sophia saw potential for the Collective experience to be much more than that: to fine-tune other aspects of the Circle experience apart from the main agenda, and to build a more engaging way for Collective members to connect with one another during the two weeks between Circles.
 And I couldn’t have agreed more!
 I was excited to work on these creative problems which allowed me to directly apply my passions for positive psychology and experience design that brings people together.

 I helped Sophia identify the core experience goals for the improvements she wanted to make, brainstorm creative solutions towards those goals, and make strategic decisions on what to try out and eventually iterate upon.
 The biggest change we made was offering a new context in which Collective members could interact with each other and deepen their bonds outside of Circle, which we named the Clubhouse.
 (This was before everyone was talking about the social app of that name!)
 As the Clubhouse idea evolved, I gave feedback and made suggestions based on gathering design, experience design, psychology, as well as my experience with social technology platforms and as a previous OPM Collective member—all while making sure we were supporting our core experience goals.

 I loved the new solution we came up with, so I decided to join the next Collective.
-I am now getting to experience the results of our work personally as a member of this Collective, which recently decided to continue on for a full year together.
+I am now getting to experience the results of our work personally as a member of this Collective, which decided after several months to continue on for a full year together.
 Our Collective has become an important source of social wellness for me, especially while facing the challenges and isolation of pandemic life.
 It’s been both fascinating as a designer and meaningful as a member to see how this unique experience has helped me forged new bonds and add a new dimension to my life.